arzooKhatri/ToDo-Mini-Project/README.md

 # ToDo-Mini-Project
-Todo project based on java
+Todo project based on java , jsp , jstl

 #Tools and technologies used  :

+#Tools:
 IDE - STS/Eclipse

 JDK - 1.8 or later